alisapavlova/ins-and-outs/FINAL PROJECT/readme.md

 with the correct timing of delays: one time unit for the dot, three time units for the dash and pause between characters, and seven time units for the space between words.

-   The next challange for me was to fond a button that the flimsy robot arm would be able to press without breaking off.
+   The next challange for me was to find a button that the flimsy robot arm would be able to press without breaking off.
 This is where I decided to use joystick, because it moves out of its' home position very easily.
-Turned out that I had to use a secong arduino in order to connect a joystick and speaker to it.
+Turned out that I had to use a second arduino in order to connect a joystick and speaker to it.
 So in the second code, when the joystick is moved out of its' home position - the speaker is making the beeping sound.

    All I had left to do in the 3d week of work is to make a box and some kind of stop blocks to hold the parts of my